rubis-lab/popt-dev/trace-cmd.md

 Generate ftrace log data by using trace-cmd
 ---

-1. start tracing
+1. start tracing.

     sudo trace-cmd start -e sched

-2. do something whatever you want
+2. do something whatever you want.

-3. stop tracigng
+3. stop tracigng.

     sudo trace-cmd stop

-4. Extract the generated ftrace log data by using trace-cmd
+4. Extract the generated ftrace log data by using trace-cmd.

     sudo trace-cmd extract -o [filename]

-5. See the log data by using kernel shark
+5. See the log data by using kernel shark.

     kernelshark [fiename]